qq211717181/link/README.md

 # Step 3: Install the necessary dependencies.
 npm i

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 4: Start both backend and frontend dev servers with auto-reloading.
 npm run dev

+# (Optional) Just the frontend if you are pointing at a remote API.
+npm run dev:client
 ```

 **Edit a file directly in GitHub**